jakarto3d/jakarnotator/GETTING_STARTED.md

 To create your own supercategory or class you need to modify the file [annotation_list.json](jakarnotator/public/data/annotation_list.json)
 ```
-The hierarchy tree is based on Coco's :
+The hierarchy tree is inherited from Shape category:
 Shape
     |___ Civil
     |___ Utility